Hook:

 After Actions:

-Ashfall 7-15, Ragnums report to Steve.
+Ashfall 7-15, Ragnum's report to Steve.

-At this point, you know what a resounding success our attempt to establish a FLTR near the sunken city of Olorrun was.
+At this point, you know what a resounding success our attempt to establish a FLTR near the sunken city of Olorru was.
 We now have easy access to the ruins of an even larger city lost to the rift over 100 miles from Sifren.

 Sarna, Raven and I had been planning and working on a travel harness and basket since Ashfall 7, and that hard work really paid off.
 Raven and Sarna finished the harness just around the same time the bridge across the gorge was ready.
 Bring Raven, Die-anna, and Kalina were obvious choices for this endeavor, given that they aren’t reliant on heavy equipment; Keres and I, on the other had also had to spend time deciding what equipment we would leave behind to ensure Atti the second, as we named the Roc we summoned, would be able to carry all of us and the FLTR system.
 Keres switched from her old reliable chainmail to some wild-looking leather armor.
 I decided to leave behind all my physical armor and weapons, but I was confident that Dumathoin would provide for my protection.